-SRD was developed for users with active HPCMP accounts.Download
+SRD was developed for users with active HPCMP accounts.Get v2.6

 Secure Remote Desktop (Version 2.6)

-The Secure Remote Desktop (SRD) enables an active HPCMP researcher to securely launch a gnome desktop on many DSRC systems.
+The Secure Remote Desktop (SRD) enables an active HPCMP researcher to securely launch a remote desktop on many DSRC systems.
 This desktop is then piped to the user's local workstation (Linux, Mac, or Windows) for display.
 Launching an SRD desktop is made easy by clicking through a Java interface client.
-Once the desktop is launched, a user may run any software application installed on the system.
+Once the desktop is launched, a user may run any software application installed on the system with full hardware acceleration.

 Interested in SRD but would like to see it in action?
 The short video shown above outlines the launch process and demonstrates some of its capabilities.

 SRD requires the standard HPCMP Kerberos kit and either a Java or Perl client installation on the user's workstation (Linux, Mac, or Windows).

 The SRD utility is a highly optimized hardware/software combination for graphical processing and remote rendering.
 Each SRD session is initiated as a PBS job.
 The SRD software suite manages all stages of a user's session - polling the status of current jobs in the queue, submitting new SRD jobs for the user, getting status updates until your job starts, launching and connecting to the desktop, and finally closing the job when the user is finished - to free resources back to the community.
 More about the history and other design details can be seen in the User Guide.